 Day 6: Hawkes Bay

-The area is home to award-winning wineries and Napier is renowned for its Art Deco architecture.
+The area is home to award-winning wineries; and its major city, Napier, is renowned for its Art Deco architecture.

 More than 350 contemporary, traditional and Maori working artists and craftspeople have studios in the Nelson area.